Alleged White Supremacist Is Charged With Terrorism After Stopping Amtrak Train

 "Upon removing the panel agents discovered a large amount of evidence to include a tactical vest, 11 AR-15 (rifle) ammunition magazines with approximately 190 rounds of .223 ammunition, one drum-style ammunition magazine for a rifle, firearms tactical accessories (lights), 100 rounds of 9mm ammunition, approximately 840 rounds of 5.45x39 rifle ammunition, white supremacy documents and paperwork, several additional handgun and rifle magazines, gunpowder, ammunition reloading supplies, and a pressure plate.
 Also located in the compartment was a hand-made shield."

-While at the residence, agents also spoke to Wilson's father — who, after consulting with his attorney, gave 15 of his son's guns to the FBI team, along with a tactical body armor carrier with ceramic ballistic plates.
+While at the residence, agents also spoke to Wilson's father, who — after consulting with his attorney — gave 15 of his son's guns to the FBI team, along with a tactical body armor carrier with ceramic ballistic plates.

 At least two of those weapons were found to be in possible violation of federal laws.
 One, a Pioneer Arms Corporation Model PPS43-C, a lightweight rifle, was "fully automatic," the affidavit said.
 The other, a CZ Scorpion Evo 3, had been shortened.